rsyslog/rsyslog/source/configuration/modules/imtcp.rst

    "binary", "off", "no", "``$InputTCPServerKeepAlive``"

-Enable of disable keep-alive packets at the tcp socket layer.
+Enable or disable keep-alive packets at the tcp socket layer.
 The default is to disable them.